seoninja13/react-win-dir/README.md

 ## Project Status

 **Current Status**: Development in progress
-**Last Updated**: May 9, 2025
+**Last Updated**: May 10, 2025
 **Current Version**: 0.1.0

 ## Documentation Structure

 This project follows a pyramid documentation structure with this README as the single entry point.
 All documentation is organized hierarchically in the `docs` directory.

-For a comprehensive map of all documentation, see the [Documentation Directory](./docs/index.md) and the [Daily Log](./docs/daily-logs/2025-05-09.md).
+For a comprehensive map of all documentation, see the [Documentation Directory](./docs/index.md) and the [Daily Logs](./docs/daily-logs/).
 For all project tasks and their priorities, see the [Priority Task List](./docs/priority-list.md).
+For the latest daily log, see the [May 10, 2025 Daily Log](./docs/daily-logs/2025-05-10.md).

 ## Documentation Directory